 7. Drag and Drop Files to Change Path

-If you are already in command prompt, and you want to copy the exact path to a folder or file to run the file or change the present working directory, you can simply drag and drop the file or the folder on the command prompt.
+Another useful command prompt trick is that if you want to copy the exact path to a folder or file to run the file or change the present working directory, you can simply drag and drop the file or the folder on the command prompt.

 The path of the dropped file or folder will show up in quotes.